wgma00/PokemonShowdownBot/README.md

 Setting up
 ----------
 #### Python version:
-- Python 3.4.2 (Supposedly works with 2.7 versions of the libraries too, but cannot confirm)
+- Python 3.4.2

+### LaTeX
+- Guaranteed to work on a full setup.
+Exact packages are not known at the moment

 #### Guide:
 1. Clone the git repo to your desired location